How to live on a budget, a tight budget, and actually enjoy it?

 - Window cleaning

-For more inspiration on why learning some of your grandparents skills will help you save money, have a read of this post:
+For more inspiration on why learning some of your grandparents skills will help you with budget living and saving money, have a read of these posts:

 These are never in your budget, yet very easy to do.